what to harvest in may

 Asparagus

+Asparagus is one of the highlights of the late spring harvest in the UK.
 Pick spears when they reach around 15–20 cm tall and the tips are still tightly closed.
 Simply cut or snap them just above soil level.
-Regular harvesting encourages the plant to keep sending up new shoots throughout the season, which helps extend the May and early summer harvest.
+Regular harvesting encourages the plant to keep sending up new shoots throughout the season.

 Rhubarb

 Rhubarb is another dependable perennial that produces strongly throughout spring.
 By May, established plants are usually pushing out thick, colourful stalks that are ready to harvest.
-Although technically a vegetable, rhubarb is often treated as a fruit in the kitchen and is a classic part of the May harvest in UK gardens.

 Rather than cutting the stems, gently pull them away from the base of the plant with a slight twist.
 This method helps prevent the crown from rotting and encourages new stems to develop.